 Once self-driving vehicles hit the streets, we can expect less traffic congestion and greater roadway capacity due to closer distances and smarter traffic flows.
 Autonomous cars will be able to avoid bottlenecks and choose the best route thanks to vehicle-to-vehicle communication.
 And not all cars will even have to be autonomous in order to relieve traffic congestion.
 According to a recent study from the University of Illinois, it only takes a few self-driving cars to ease congestion.

-What about cost savings autonomous driving brings to the table?
+What about cost savings autonomous driving revolution brings to the table?

 Research by A. T. Kearney suggests that by avoiding congestion, driverless car technologies can help save $11 billion on fuel and increase productivity by $138 billion annually in the United States alone.
 Since self-driving vehicles optimize driving and use fuel more efficiently, they reduce the carbon footprint of their owners.
 Plus, ride- and car-sharing services can further reduce the number of cars, lower emissions, and ease congestion.

-The introduction of autonomous vehicles will not fix traffic problems by itself, but autonomous vehicles can be a powerful tool for optimizing transportation.
+The introduction of self-driving cars during the autonomous revolution will not fix traffic problems by itself, but autonomous vehicles can be a powerful tool for optimizing transportation.
 That’s why the Obama administration proposed spending almost $4 billion over 10 years to encourage the acceptance of driverless cars in the US.

 Autonomous cars will rid users of vehicle maintenance